-An employee shall not derive any additional benefit for rostered days off falling within a period of annual leave;

-- 7.1.4 If the employment of any employee is terminated at the expiration of a full year of employment and without such leave having been taken, the employer shall be deemed to have given the annual leave to the employee from the date of the termination of the employment and shall forthwith pay to the employee in addition to all other amounts due, pay calculated in accordance with clause 7.1.6, for 4 or 5 weeks as the case may be and also ordinary pay for any public holiday occurring during such period of 4 or 5 weeks. - 7.1.5 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due, an amount equal to 1/12th of ordinary pay for the period of employment if an employee to whom clause 7.1.1(a) applies, and 1/9th of ordinary pay for the period of employment if an employee to whom clause 7.1.1(b) applies, calculated in accordance with clause 7.1.6.
+- 7.1.4 Rostered day off arising from the implementation of the thirty-eight hour week - (a) An employee shall not derive any additional benefit for Rostered Days Off falling within a period of annual leave; - (b) Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.5), shall be paid for by the employer in advance; - (c) In the case of any and every employee in receipt immediately prior to that leave of ordinary pay at a rate in excess of the ordinary rate payable under this Award at the excess rate; and - In every other case at the ordinary rate payable to the employee concerned immediately prior to that leave under this Award. - (d) If the employment of any employee is terminated at the expiration of a full year of employment and without such leave having been taken, the employer shall be deemed to have given the annual leave to the employee from the date of the termination of the employment and shall forthwith pay to the employee in addition to all other amounts due, pay calculated in accordance with clause 7.1.5, for four or five weeks as the case may be and also ordinary pay for any public holiday occurring during such period of four or five weeks. - (e) If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due, an amount equal to one-twelfth of ordinary pay for the period of employment if an employee to whom clause 7.1.2(a) above applies, and one-ninth of ordinary pay for the period of employment if an employee to whom clause 7.1.2(b) above applies, calculated in accordance with clause 7.1.5.

-7.1.6 Calculation of annual leave pay
+7.1.5 Calculation of annual leave pay